coldfix/black-magic/README.rst

 Q: This uses ugly ``str`` concat and ``eval`` code, right?

-A: No, it uses `abstract syntax trees`_ to do its dynamic code generation.
+A: No, it uses ugly `abstract syntax tree`_ code to do its dynamic code generation.

 .. _abstract syntax trees: http://docs.python.org/3.3/library/ast.html?highlight=ast#ast